 The Commissioned Lay Ministry (CLM) Program provides an opportunity for committed Unitarian Universalist leaders in the Central East and Southern regions to deepen their faith while serving their congregations in more significant ways.
 Initiated in the Ohio-Meadville District in the 1970s, this program has commissioned dozens of lay ministers over the years, strengthening both larger and smaller congregations in the process.
-Individuals who satisfactorily complete the requirements and are approved by the Commissioned Lay Ministry Committee, will commissioned by their home congregation and be recognized as a "Commissioned Lay Minister" (CLM).
-Learn more about the history of this program
+Individuals who satisfactorily complete the requirements and are approved by the Commissioned Lay Ministry Council, will be commissioned by their home congregation and be recognized as a "Commissioned Lay Minister" (CLM).
+Learn more about the history of this program.

 Commissioned Lay Ministry Overview

 Strong lay leadership is a hallmark of the Unitarian Universalist faith tradition.
 The priesthood and prophethood of all believers has been a theological stance since our movement began.
 While many ordained ministers have been visionary leaders in our faith, we are equally supported by many talented and committed lay members.
 Not everyone feels the call to the ordained ministry, but the Central East and Southern Regions offers an alternative path to service other than becoming a professional minister.
 There is currently a pilot of this program in the Southern Region.

 The Commissioned Lay Ministry (CLM) program is designed to help lay leaders take their ministry and service to a deeper level.

 A good CLM candidate is already an active and committed lay member of a Unitarian Universalist congregation; someone who has a high level of integrity and has earned the respect of fellow congregants.
 They want a deeper grounding in Unitarian Universalism and want to gain more wisdom about the local and larger UU faith community.
 Most CLMs have particular gifts to offer and feel drawn to a particular area of ministry where they would like to expand their understanding and improve their skills.
 Typical areas of focus include, but are not limited to: